TechDudie/6502os/README.md

 Data Direction B = $6002

 # DISCLAIMER:
 I do not have a computer to test this out so please report all issues no matter how big or small.
+However, I am in the process of building one.
+If you want to support Ben Eater, buy a 6502 computer kit [here](https://eater.net/6502 "Ben Eater 6502")